Ram Khamhaeng Inscription

 The Ram Khamhaeng Inscription, formally known as Sukhothai Inscription No. 1, is a stone stele bearing inscriptions which have traditionally been regarded as the earliest example of the Thai script.
-Discovered in 1833 by King Mongkut (Rama IV), it was eventually deciphered and dated to 1292.
+Discovered in 1833 by the future King Mongkut (Rama IV), it was eventually deciphered and dated to 1292.
 The text gives, among other things, a description of the Sukhothai Kingdom during the time of King Ram Khamhaeng, to whom it is usually attributed.
-The inscription had immense influence over the development of Thai historiography from the early 20th century, which came to regard Sukhothai as the first Thai kingdom.
+Scholars have also read its account of the kingdom's reach as a network of relationships rather than direct rule, and its picture of the king against Buddhist models of kingship.
+From the early 20th century the inscription had an immense influence on Thai historiography, which came to regard Sukhothai as the first Thai kingdom.

-From the late 1980s to the 1990s, assertions that the stele was a forgery from a later date led to intense scholarly debate.
-This debate still has not been definitively settled, but subsequent electron microscopy has suggested that the stele is likely to be as old as originally claimed, and the majority of academics in the field today regard it as at least partly authentic.
+From the late 1980s to the 1990s, assertions that the stele was a forgery from a later date led to intense scholarly debate, which has not been definitively settled.
+Subsequent electron microscopy has suggested that the stele is likely to be as old as originally claimed, and most academics in the field today regard it as at least partly authentic.
 The inscription is widely regarded as the single most important document in Thai history, and was inscribed by UNESCO on its Memory of the World International Register in 2003.

 Description and discovery

-The inscription was discovered near Noen Prasat, then believed to be the site of the old palace, now in Sukhothai Historical Park.
+The inscription was discovered near Noen Prasat (pictured), then believed to be the site of the old palace, now in Sukhothai Historical Park.

 The stele is in the shape of a four-sided pillar, mostly square and 35.50 cm wide on each side, with a rounded pyramidal top.
 It is made of siltstone; the upper section which bears the inscriptions is polished, while the lower part, which probably fitted into a base, remains rough.
 It is 114.50 cm in total height.

-The stele was discovered in 1833 by Prince Mongkut, who would later become King in 1851 and was at the time ordained as a monk.
-Mongkut had made a pilgrimage to the ancient town of Sukhothai, where among the ruins, then believed to be the site of the old palace, he discovered the stele, as well as a carved stone slab believed to be the throne of the Sukhothai ruler.
+The stele was discovered in 1833 by Prince Mongkut, then a monk, who became king in 1851.
+Mongkut had made a pilgrimage to the ancient town of Sukhothai.
+Among the ruins of Noen Prasat, then believed to be the site of the old palace, he discovered the stele and a carved stone slab believed to be the throne of the Sukhothai ruler.
 He had his retinue bring the objects back to Bangkok, and they were placed in Wat Samo Rai (now named Wat Rachathiwat) where he was residing.
 The inscription followed Mongkut to Wat Bowonniwet in 1836, and was later moved to the Grand Palace's Dusit Maha Prasat Throne Hall in 1911.
 It was again moved to the Vajirañāṇa Library in 1924, and was finally acquired by the Bangkok National Museum in 1968, where it is currently on permanent exhibition.